Algorithmic Shortlisting in Participatory Budgeting: Conclusion and Discussion

-We introduced an innovative approach for predicting project success in PB, comparing traditional ML methods with three LLM-based pipelines on two consolidated datasets.
-We showed that LLM can be prompted effectively to obtain predictions of the ranking of projects, with RAG and In-Context prompts showing the best performance, with the latter being biased towards more expensive projects.
-Our results can ground digital democratic innovations, aiding project proposers in crafting better projects and helping PB organizers manage large numbers of proposals or simulate elections to chart town needs.
-Importantly, our tool has low data-collection barriers, encouraging PB actors to adopt it.
+We introduced an innovative methodology for algorithmic shortlisting in PB processes, comparing traditional ML methods with three LLM prompts on multi-year PB datasets from three cities.
+Our results show that LLMs can be prompted effectively to obtain predictions of the ranking of most-voted projects, with context-aware prompting strategies obtaining competitive and stable performances.
+Their main limitation occurs when coupled with a voting rule such as the widely used greedy rule, where we highlighted a limited applicability to find a shortlist guaranteeing that all winning projects are present.
+Still, our tools can support innovations in digital democracy by helping PB organizers manage large numbers of proposals, as our pipelines can recover a substantial share of the top projects in the real rankings across the considered PB instances.
+Importantly, our proposed methodology has low data-collection barriers, encouraging PB actors to adopt it.

-\textbf{Additional results}.
-We compared prompting in the original regional languages (French, Polish) with English translations of both datasets and prompts, observing minimal variation in results (\Cref{appendix:experiments_in_english}), showing LLMs' multilingual capabilities.
-We also evaluated LLM predictions without reasoning, showing that techniques like CoT and SB are crucial for strong performance

-\textbf{Demographic-based predictions}.
-Existing demographic-based predictions used data from a single PB experiment \cite{yang2024llm}, lacking the multi-year scope of our dataset, preventing direct comparison on the same data.
-However, our results are comparable to their aggregated findings \cite[][Figure 4]{yang2024llm}, where GPT-4 Turbo achieved a Kendall-Tau of 0.41 against a human baseline (we obtain 0.44 with IC prompts).
-This suggests that demographic data may be less effective than city context and historical election data in predicting project performance.

-\textbf{Limitations}.
-GPT-4 Turbo is a commercial LLM and may not be accessible to municipalities running PB campaigns, so testing our approach with open-source models is important for applicability.
-We did not consider strategic user behavior, such as using specific language in project descriptions or voting tactically based on visible vote counts.
-Our pipeline allows future analysis of how project features affect outcomes.
-Additionally, examining LLM biases in predicting project performance (e.g., effects of project order or category) would enhance robustness.

-\textbf{Potential risks}.
-The use of LLMs in democratic applications raises ethical concerns, ranging from pre-existing and documented biases of LLMs to the possibility of result manipulation.
-Our results are to be considered as an exploratory proof-of-concept which requires in-depth further scrutiny before being deployed or tested with human subjects.